Skip to main content

 touch Dockerfile

-Open the Dockerfile in your text editor and add the following lines:
+Open Dockerfile in your editor and paste:

 # Use an official lightweight Python image as the base